elisymprotocol/elisym-client/README.md

 1. After payment is confirmed on-chain, the job is recorded in the ledger with status `paid`
 2. After skill execution succeeds, the result is cached and status becomes `executed`
 3. After the result is delivered to the customer via Nostr, status becomes `delivered`
-4. If any step fails, the recovery system retries (up to 5 attempts)
+4. If any step fails, the recovery system retries (up to 5 attempts by default)

 ### Ledger statuses